-This may include a performance of one of your selected List 1 OR 2 pieces, and a ‘workshop’ performance of your Item 3 free-choice piece (so you must bring parts for R/Sect and Bb Frontline) as well as sightreading, a short harmony/theory paper, and an interview.
+This may include a performance of one of your selected List 1 OR List 2 pieces, and a ‘workshop’ performance of your List 3 free-choice piece (so you must bring parts for R/Sect and Bb Frontline) as well as sightreading, a short harmony/theory paper, and an interview.

 Drum Kit candidates are asked to bring their own cymbals and sticks/brushes.

-There will be a short harmony/theory paper, and an interview.
+There will be a short harmony/theory paper, and an interview with the audition panel.
 Full details will be sent to candidates selected for this round.
 A video option will be available.

 We regret we cannot provide specimen examples of the harmony/theory paper.

 The Stage 2 recalls are during our Main Audition period in December.

 You may be asked to have a subsequent interview with one of the postgraduate programme tutors where you can discuss your study plans.

 Applicants for the Master of Music (MMus) course need to submit written requirements in their Stage 1 Acceptd profile, please view these on the entry requirements page of the website.
 There are no academic written requirements for MA or PGCert.
 All Master of Music candidates are automatically considered for Master of Arts, so if you are also interested in MA study you should only apply for MMus because there will only be one audition.

 We audition everyone who applies on time and pays their application and assessment fee.

 Information on the assessment fee and waivers can be found in the Your Application pages of our website, please click on the link below.